Bathtub remodels are a great chance for a homeowner to refresh their space in exchange for a new look and an upgraded return on investment.

 Finding a Bathtub Remodel Contractor

-A bathroom remodel already comes with a lot of questions — you should not have to worry about what to ask your contractor.
-Modernize can guide you through the bidding process and what questions to ask your contenders.
-We recommend comparing three to four contractor’s quotes to find the best price.
+A bathtub remodel already comes with a lot of questions — you should not have to worry about what to ask your contractor.
+Modernize can guide you through the bidding process and advise you on what questions to ask your contenders.
+We recommend comparing three to four contractor quotes to find the best price.

 Talking to a potential contractor about your ideal timeframe is an important step in the process since it can limit some of your options.
 For instance, some bathtub remodeling projects can be completed as quickly as in one day!
 But that is not always possible and it is a necessary step to account for a possible gap in time without a bathroom or plumbing access when considering these projects.